Chapter 7 Bankruptcy in Alabama: What You Need to Know

 Aside from football, Alabama might best be known for its rich agricultural history, the birth of Booker T. Washington’s “Atlanta compromise” in the civil rights movement, and being a big employer for colleges and the military.

 Things are rough with the economy right now.
-If you’re struggling with your finances, one of the biggest concerns when filing for bankruptcy in Alabama is how much of your property you might lose when you file.
+If you’re struggling with your finances, one of the biggest concerns when filing for bankruptcy in Alabama is how much of your property you might lose to creditors.
 One way to understand how this works is to understand what is supposed to happen in a bankruptcy case.

 Alabama Bankruptcy Exemptions: Can I keep my house?